solo-io/gloo/docs/content/installation/ingress/_index.md

   enabled: true
 ```

-Then install Gloo Edge using the following command:
+Then install Gloo Gateway using the following command:

 ```shell
 helm install gloo gloo/gloo --namespace gloo-system --create-namespace -f values.yaml
 ```

-Gloo Edge can be installed to a namespace of your choosing with the `--namespace` flag.
+Gloo Gateway can be installed to a namespace of your choosing with the `--namespace` flag.

 #### Install using in-line settings

 Instead of creating a `values.yaml` file, you can simply define the settings in-line.
 This is useful for a small number of values, but quickly becomes impractical if you want to override several values.

-Run the following commands to install the Gloo Edge ingress controller.
+Run the following commands to install the Gloo Gateway ingress controller.

 ```shell
 helm install gloo gloo/gloo --namespace gloo-system --create-namespace \